3.1 Which Transactions to Submit on PharmaNet

 Overview

->> For details, see Transactions that must be submitted on PharmaNet below.
+>> For details, refer to Transactions that must be submitted on PharmaNet

-Transactions that should NOT be submitted on PharmaNet include:
+Transactions that should not be submitted on PharmaNet include:

 • Stock transfers from one pharmacy to another, including emergency supplies of narcotics and controlled drugs